 We’ve been following the process closely to advocate for the protections that were, and still are, supported by the community.

 Here is what we think should be in the ordinance approved by the Page County Board of Supervisors and why each component is important for Page County.

 Maximum of 200 acres ‘coverage area’ inside the security fence protecting the panels and no more than 65% of a site covered by panels.

 Page County is a small, rural and beautiful county.
 A project size maximum of 200 acres protects our two main economic drivers of agriculture and tourism.
 200 acres is easier to screen from Shenandoah National Park viewsheds and the Park brings in thousands of dollars annually to Page County.
 No more than 65% of any solar site covered by panels means at least 35% of solar site must be used for setbacks, screening, buffer areas, etc.

 Facilities shall be located outside of forested areas.
-Facilities shall not be located within ¼ mile of US Hwy 340 and Hwy 211 & Business Hwy 340 & Business Hwy 211 except where natural topography shields the entire facility from view.
+Facilities shall not be located within ¼ mile of US Hwy 340 and Hwy 211 and Business Hwy 340 and; Business Hwy 211 except where natural topography shields the entire facility from view.

 Our forests are a valuable part of a healthy ecological system and need to be protected.
 Visitors to the county come in on Highways 340 and 211.
 We need to protect our entry corridors to support tourism, one of our two main economic drivers.

-Facilities must be at least 1 mile from a town boundary, outside the primary & secondary service areas around a town as delineated in the comprehensive plan & not adjacent to residential districts or subdivisions.
+Facilities must be at least 1 mile from a town boundary, outside the primary and secondary service areas around a town as delineated in the comprehensive plan and; not adjacent to residential districts or subdivisions.